anchandm/fooof-opatzlab/README.md

 it takes matlab files in, and spits matlab files out

+lab_main_script is a ready-to-go script, which you can modify locally and use for whatever you want. as it is, it runs with some test-data that comes from my folder.

 to run it, make sure to have installed anaconda -> https://conda.io/docs/index.html the inpout files are:
 	- a .mat file containing your power spectra, in which rows represent different observations (es. a 10*200 matrix,